DPham-X/RAN/README.md

     http://caia.swin.edu.au/reports/160429A/CAIA-TR-160429A.pdf
     http://caia.swin.edu.au/reports/160422A/CAIA-TR-160422A.pdf

-For an updated RAN and FCN check:
+For an updated RAN check:

     https://github.com/XykotiC/RAN/